 - 1 large clove garlic, minced

-3 In a mixing bowl, whisk together eggs, milk, and Parmesan cheese.
-Add in chopped sun-dried tomatoes, and sprinkle with salt and pepper.
+1 Whisk together eggs, milk, Parm, salt, pepper: In a mixing bowl, whisk together eggs, milk, and Parmesan cheese.
+Stir in the salt and pepper.
 Set aside.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Spinach Frittata on Simply Recipes.
 Thank you!Print